 London Borough of Richmond upon Thames in Greater London County, England, United Kingdom

 Location.
-51° 28.633′ N, 0° 17.483′ W. Marker is in London Borough of Richmond upon Thames, England, in Greater London County.
+51° 28.736′ N, 0° 17.462′ W. Marker is in London Borough of Richmond upon Thames, England, in Greater London County.
 Marker can be reached from the intersection of Kew Road and Lichfield Road, on the left when traveling north.
+Located in the Royal Botanic Gardens, Kew.
 Touch for map.
-Located in the Royal Botanic Gardens, Kew.
 Marker is in this post office area: London Borough of Richmond upon Thames, England TW9 3JR, United Kingdom.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 kilometers of this marker, measured as the crow flies.
-Kew Guild War Memorial (about 180 meters away, measured in a direct line); Chinese Guardian Lions (about 180 meters away); Barbara Everest (about 210 meters away); King William’s Temple (approx. 0.2 kilometers away); The Queen’s Garden (approx. 0.8 kilometers away); Victoria R (approx. 8 kilometers away); Elfin Oak (approx. 8 kilometers away); Sir Jacob Epstein Sculpture (approx. 8.3 kilometers away).
+At least 8 other markers are within 8 kilometers of this marker, measured as the crow flies.
+Kew Guild War Memorial (a few steps from this marker); Temple of Bellona (about 180 meters away, measured in a direct line); Barbara Everest (approx. 0.2 kilometers away); King William’s Temple (approx. 0.4 kilometers away); The Queen’s Garden (approx. 0.6 kilometers away); Orangery Project (approx. 7.8 kilometers away); Victoria R (approx. 7.8 kilometers away); Elfin Oak (approx. 7.9 kilometers away).
 Touch for a list and map of all markers in London Borough of Richmond upon Thames.

 Categories. • Horticulture & Forestry •